 # service rabbitmq-server status

-Install Nemesida AI MLC:
+Install the Nemesida AI MLC:

 # dnf install nwaf-mlc

-During the installation of the module, the following PIP packages are additionally installed:
+During the installation of the module, the following pip packages are additionally installed:

 Initial setup

 After installing the module, it is necessary to make the initial configuration.
-The configuration file /opt/mlc/mc.conf contains a list of available parameters of the Nemesida AI MLC module, which cannot be configured using Nemesida WAF Cabinet or API.
+The configuration file /opt/mlc/mlc.conf contains a list of available parameters of the Nemesida AI MLC module, which cannot be configured using Nemesida WAF Cabinet or API.

 mlc.conf parameters